-In addition, negligence which leads, or could lead, to physical injury including non-provision of food, clothing, shelter, medical attention, or reasonable supervision is considered to be abusive.
-Therefore, it is incumbent that any School personnel who are aware of matters concerning this type of negligence report such information to the proper authorities, appropriate Two Rivers PCS administrator (Principal, AP, Dean or Director of Student Support or supervisor).
-The Executive Director should be made aware of all reports by the Two Rivers PCS administrator.
+In addition, negligence which leads, or could lead, to physical injury including nonprovision of food, clothing, shelter, medical attention, or reasonable supervision is considered to be abusive.
+Therefore, it is incumbent that any School personnel who are aware of matters concerning this type of negligence report such information to the proper authorities, appropriate Two Rivers administrator (Principal, Assistant Principal, Director of Special Education, or supervisor).
+The Executive Director should be made aware of all reports by the Two Rivers administrator.

 Pursuant to D.C.
-Code § 4-1321.02, "any person . . . who knows or has reasonable cause to suspect that a child known to him or her in his or her professional or official capacity has been or is in immediate danger of being a mentally or physically abused or neglected child, . . . shall immediately report or have a report made of such knowledge or suspicion to either the Metropolitan Police Department of the District of Columbia or the Child and Family
+Code § 4-1321.02, "any person . . . who knows or has reasonable cause to suspect that a child known to him or her in his or her professional or official capacity has been or is in immediate danger of being a mentally or physically abused or neglected child, . . . shall immediately report or have a report made of such knowledge or suspicion to either the Metropolitan Police Department of the District of Columbia or the Child and Family Services Agency."

-Services Agency."